 River networks and utility networks—like electrical, gas, sewer, and water lines—allow travel on edges in only one direction at a time.
 The agent in the network—for instance, the oil flowing in a pipeline—can't choose which direction to travel; rather, the path it takes is determined by external forces: gravity, electromagnetism, water pressure, and so on.
 An engineer can control the flow of the agent by controlling how external forces act on the agent.

-In ArcGIS, utility and river networks are best modeled as utility networks, which are not part of the ArcGIS Network Analyst extension.
+River networks and utility networks, such as a pipeline, are best modeled in ArcGIS using utility networks, which are not part of the ArcGIS Network Analyst extension.

 Network datasets (transportation networks)

 Transportation networks—like street, pedestrian, and railroad networks—can allow travel on edges in both directions.
 The agent on the network—for instance, a truck driver traveling on roads—is generally free to decide the direction of traversal as well as the destination.

 In ArcGIS, transportation networks are best modeled by network datasets.